Left Justified: Rockfords civil rights movement

 By Stanley Campbell

 Rockford is not known for leading any crusades for civil rights.
-Nay, I would say Rockford is still a little hesitant toward people’s equality among its varied residents.
-But we’ve moved beyond the segregated “whites only” signs, the restricted memberships to the exclusive clubs, and even allowed a little diversity to appear on our governing bodies.
-Might be tough on you if you’re gay, though.
+Nay, I would say that Rockford is still a little hesitant toward peoples equality among its varied residents.
+But weve moved beyond the segregated whites only signs, the restricted memberships to the exclusive clubs, and even allowed a little diversity to appear on our governing bodies.
+Dont be gay, though.

-Rockford Urban Ministries (RUM), for which I work, was at the forefront of civil rights back in the ’60s.
-In fact, the whole reason for establishing this organization was to bring an African-American preacher who would raise the roofs of the more complacent congregations and strive for civil rights in this community.
+Rockford Urban Ministries, whom I work for, was in the forefront of civil rights back in the 60s.
+In fact, the whole reason for establishing this organization was to bring an African-American preacher who would raise the roofs of the more complacent congregations and to strive for civil rights in this very conservative community.

-The Rev. Edsel Ammons, the first Urban Ministries director (he went on to become bishop of Detroit, and died just last month), worked on re-gerrymandering the city wards to get an African-American elected to the city council.
+Rev. Edsel Ammons, the first Urban Ministries director (he went on to become bishop of Detroit), worked on re-gerrymandering the city wards to get an African-American elected to the city council.

-The Revs.
-Abner Hammond and Maynard Beal worked to open up housing and stop red-lining (banks refused to loan money in certain neighborhoods; they drew a red line around it).
-RUM’s directors also encouraged United Way and some of the major banks to hire people of color to better reflect their patrons.
+Revs.
+Abner Hammond and Maynard Beal worked to open up housing and stop red-lining (where the banks refused to loan money in certain neighborhoods: they drew a red line around it).
+They also encouraged such progressive organizations as United Way and some of the major banks to hire people of color so as to better reflect their patrons.

 Stanley Campbell is executive director of Rockford Urban Ministries and spokesman for Rockford Peace & Justice.